 The furnace water system consists of compact manifolds containing all necessary pressure regulators, valves, pressure switches and flow regulators with supply and drain hoses and fittings.

 Optional: VAC AERO can provide a Dual Loop Furnace Cooling System to supply coolant to the furnace. (see below)

-In vacuum furnace applications where rapid gas quenching is required (for example, heat treating of air hardening tool steels or high speed steel) it is important that the furnace chamber be filled very rapidly with inert gas.
-It is also important that this gas be supplied to the furnace without contamination.
-Discoloured or contaminated parts are often the result of contaminated quench gas.
+In vacuum furnace applications where rapid gas quenching is required (for example, heat treating of air hardening tool steels or high-speed steel) it is important that the furnace chamber is filled very rapidly with an inert gas.
+It is also important that this gas is supplied to the furnace without contamination.
+Discolored or contaminated parts are often the result of contaminated quench gas.
 The IG Gas Supply System built by VAC AERO is sized to rapidly fill the furnace chamber with quench gas.
-The system is designed to be supplied from high pressure bulk gas storage or liquid storage source (cold converter) and includes back flow prevention, purge and safety devices.
+The system is designed to be supplied from high-pressure bulk gas storage or liquid storage source (cold converter) and includes backflow prevention, purge, and safety devices.
 The IG tank is an ASME approved vessel that can be supplied in vertical or horizontal configurations.

 Vacuum furnace refurbishment increases its value, minimizes energy consumption and boosts performance.
 Customers with older VAC AERO furnaces often have their furnaces upgraded with the most current controls, instruments, new accessories or hardware.
 VAC AERO extends the life of your furnace and minimizes downtime by incorporating the improved performance features provided on new VAC AERO furnaces.
 VAC AERO will refurbish or upgrade your old furnace or any other brand of furnaces to help you keep up with the changing demands of your industry.

 Vacuum furnace maintenance and repairs.